mdb1997/prework-study-guide/README.md

 # prework-study-guide
-a study guide for course pre-work.
+A Boot Camp Study Guide for Students